Landmark Guided Active Exploration with State-specific Balance Coefficient: Method

 \subsection{Hierarchical Exploration Strategy}

-Active exploration strategy can directly influence the behavioral policy, avoiding the introduction of additional non-stationarity through intrinsic rewards.
-Selecting subgoals with high potential and novelty can facilitate the intelligent agent in expanding its exploration area.
-However, blindly exploring unknown region may lead to accumulation of ineffective experiences.
-In order to further enhance the efficiency of training the hierarchical policy, we propose an active hierarchical exploration strategy that takes into account the influence of the final goal.
-The proposed exploration strategy aims to maintain the agent's ability to explore unknown regions while prioritizing subgoal $g_t$ with high prospect, specified as follows:
+Blindly exploring unknown region may lead to accumulation of ineffective experiences.
+To ensure that the subgoals generated by the exploration strategy are both promising and reachable from current state, we sample a candidate subgoal set $\mathcal{C}$ within the radius ($r_g$) neighborhood of the current state $s$.
+We then select the optimal subgoal by combining the prospect measure and the novelty measure, specified as follows:

-where $N$ and $P$ are normalized measures of novelty and prospect, respectively, $D$ represents the Euclidean distance, $\mathcal{B}$ is the replay buffer, $\phi$ is the subgoal representation function learned online, and $\alpha$ is the balancing coefficient.
-Algorithm 2 describes our active hierarchical exploration strategy.
-In LESSON\cite{ref13}, it has been demonstrated that the triplet loss based on slow features can capture the relative positional relationships in the state space.
+where $\tilde{N}$ and $\tilde{P}$ is the normalized novelty and prospect measure within the range [0,1]. $\mathcal{C}$ is the candidate subgoal set, $\phi$ is the subgoal representation function learned online, and $\alpha$ is the balance coefficient.

+Algorithm \ref{alg:alg2} describes our active hierarchical exploration strategy.
+In LESSON \cite{li2021learning}, it has been demonstrated that the triplet loss based on slow features can capture the relative positional relationships in the state space.
 Therefore, following LESSON, we train the subgoal representation function $\phi$ using the triplet loss, as follows:

-where $\mathcal{B}$ is the replay buffer, $\delta$ is the margin parameter of triplet loss, $c$ is the low level policy length of the hierarchical framework.
+where $\mathcal{B}$ is the replay buffer, $\zeta$ is the margin parameter of triplet loss, $c$ is the low level policy length of the hierarchical framework.